Jbleezy/BO2-Reimagined/README.md

 * Decreased weapon pickup time from 15 seconds to 12 seconds

 ## Powerups

-### Insta Kill
-* Grabbing while already active adds to timer instead of resetting timer

-### Double Points
-* Grabbing while already active adds to timer instead of resetting timer
+* Grabbing time based powerups that are already active add to timer instead of resetting timer

 ### Nuke
 * Kills all zombies instantly